 How can my Sandwell business do more to protect the environment?

-We all have an urgent responsibility to reduce our impact on the world.
+The situation is urgent: we need to reduce our impact on the world.
 In business, the goal is sustainability: carrying out our work without negatively affecting the environment for future generations.
 Every small step is significant, though.
-Here we’ve gathered resources to help your Sandwell business play its part in conserving energy, reducing carbon use and carbon dioxide emissions, and helping to prevent human-made climate change.
+We’ve gathered resources to help your Sandwell business play its part in conserving energy, reducing carbon use and carbon dioxide emissions, and helping to prevent human-made climate change.

 Lower your impact and transform your business